 The Gaussian Mixture Model (GMM), one of the most popular probabilistic clustering techniques, was developed in the 1960s.

-A rule-based approach for identifying connections between variables in a given dataset is called an association rule.
+An association rule is a rule-based approach for identifying connections between variables in a given dataset.
 Market basket analysis frequently employs these techniques, which help businesses comprehend the relationships between various products.
 As a result, companies can create more effective cross-selling techniques and recommendation engines by better understanding consumer consumption patterns.

 Market basket analyses have made apriori algorithms more well-known, resulting in various recommendation engines for music streaming services and online shops.
 For example, the likelihood of consuming a product given the consumption of another product is determined by using them to identify frequent itemsets, or collections of items, within transactional datasets.
 This is based on prior listening habits as well as the listening habits of others.